quartzjer/JCOR/draft-miller-json-constrained-notation-00.md

 * Each offset integer is relative to the position of the previous offset such that all integers are of small values.
 * A negative integer offset indicates a single ASCII space character (0x20) at the offset of the positive value of that integer.
 * An unsigned integer offset is followed by another integer, where unsigned values (0-23) indicate a whitespace string in the pre-defined lookup table, and negative values specify the number of space characters (0x20) to repeat.
-* When re-inserting whitespace characters to a JSON string the array must be applied sequentially so that each new offset matches the original JSON string position.
+* When re-inserting whitespace characters to a JSON string, the array MUST be applied sequentially so that each new offset matches the original JSON string position.

 The following 24 whitespace character hexadecimal sequences are used as the shared reference lookup table by row (0-23) when processing whitespace hints.
 This table is constructed to minimize the number of references commonly required while also allowing any possible whitespace character sequences to be identified.